renesas/ra-fsp-examples/example_projects/ek_ra4c1/FileX_block_media_sram/FileX_block_media_sram_ek_ra4c1_ep/readme.txt

 		Stop bit: 1-bit
 		Flow control: none

-2) Segger RTT block address may be needed to download and observe EP operation using a hex file with RTT Viewer.
-   RTT Block address for hex file committed in repository are as follows:
-   a. e2studio: 0x20000d24
-   b.
-Keil:     Not Available
-   c.
-IAR:      Not Available
+2) For using J-Link RTT Viewer:

-3) If an EP is modified, compiled, and downloaded please find the block address (for the variable in RAM called _SEGGER_RTT) in .map file generated in the project folder (e2studio\Debug or e2studio\Release).
+   If an EP is modified, compiled, and downloaded please find the block address (for the variable in RAM called _SEGGER_RTT) in .map file generated in the project folder (e2studio\Debug or e2studio\Release).